-Another important component of the CDC’s campaign is that they have compiled an extensive resource database to help participants get involved quickly.
-It includes data and facts, sample tweets, free videos and an entire library of Facebook, Twitter and Instagram images that are free to download.
-Giving individuals a large supply of free promotional content allows them to get involved immediately and on multiple platforms.
+Another important component of the CDC’s campaign is compiling an extensive resource database to help participants become involved quickly.
+It includes data and facts, sample tweets, free videos, and an entire library of downloadable Facebook, Twitter, and Instagram images.
+Giving individuals a large supply of free promotional content allows them to become engaged immediately and on multiple platforms.

 A Network That Helps Itself

-One of the most important parts of this campaign is that is includes current abusers, former abusers and an entire host of others who are there to support those individuals.
-Thus, it isn’t just a way to bring the dangers of abuse to light but also a way to provide encouragement and help as well.
-In essence, this community can encourage, help and motivate each other as well as educate and warn as well.
-This type of approach is likely to garner more widespread acceptance because drug abusers feel that they are an accepted part of a community, rather than a problem.
+One of the most important parts of this campaign is that it includes current abusers, former abusers, and an entire host of others supporting those individuals.
+Thus, it’s a way to bring the dangers of abuse to light but also to provide encouragement and help.
+In essence, this community can encourage, help, and motivate each other and educate and warn.
+This type of approach is likely to garner more widespread acceptance because drug abusers feel that they are an accepted part of a community rather than a problem.